violet-koki/violet-koki/README.md

 1. I'm a web frontend and backend developer from Japan

-2. My favorites are Laravel, Vue.js
+2. My favorites are PHP, TS.

 3. You can find my Qiita at [here](https://qiita.com/kk_yasu)